 Disaster – it can strike anywhere, any time.
 It takes many forms, from earthquakes to floods, and can build over days and weeks or hit suddenly without warning.

-BCEHS staff actively participates in emergency planning, mock disaster exercises and other joint training initiatives to ensure disaster preparedness and response capabilities are identified and deployed quickly and effectively when they are needed most.
+BCEHS staff actively participates in emergency planning, mock disaster exercises and other joint training initiatives to make sure we can identify and deploy disaster preparedness and response capabilities quickly and effectively when they are needed most.

-Technical Advisors are trained in CBRNE operations, hazardous materials awareness, explosives disposal procedures and emergency medical services best practices. .
-Working in close conjunction with regional BCEHS dispatch operations centres, Technical Advisors gather and analyze vital on-scene information, such as patient symptoms, to determine the type of hazard which may be involved.
+Technical advisors are trained in CBRNE operations, hazardous materials awareness, explosives disposal procedures and emergency medical services best practices.
+Working closely with regional BCEHS dispatch operations centres, technical advisors gather and analyze vital on-scene information, such as patient symptoms, to determine the type of hazard that may be involved.

-A solid first line of defense towards protecting personnel and first responders and health care facilities, the program has been very successful in reducing exposure and injury since its inception in 2006.
+A solid first line of defence towards protecting personnel and first responders and health care facilities, the program has been very successful in reducing exposure and injury since its inception in 2006.